radixdlt/radixdlt-javascript/packages/application/README.md

 5. An **optional**, encrypted, message.
 6. A list of actions, more about [these below](#actions).

 In the example above we asked for `3` transactions and got (indeed) got three, since there were at least three incoming/outgoing to/from the active account.
-If you would have asked for let's say `1000` and we only had `42`, then only 42 would have been returned of course.
+If we had asked for let's say `1000` and we only owned `42`, then only 42 would have been returned of course.

 We also saw that the first transaction had a "message", but not the other two, it is completely optional, and bound to the transaction itself, not a particular action.
-We were also unable to read the message, since it is encrypted. **Messages are _not_ decrypted automatically upon recival**, you have to manual ask for a message to be decrypted, typically when displaying detailed information about the containing transaction, but more about [decryption later](https://youtu.be/dQw4w9WgXcQ).
+We were also unable to read the message, since it is encrypted. **Messages are _not_ decrypted automatically when received**, you have to manual ask for a message to be decrypted, typically when displaying detailed information about the containing transaction, but more about [decryption later](https://youtu.be/dQw4w9WgXcQ).

 You ought to keep track of the returned `cursor` value in the `transactionHistory` response, since you can use that you query the next "page", like so: